linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/16 Exotic Options I.md

 ---
-title: "Chapter 16 - Exotic Options I"
+title: Chapter 16 - Exotic Options I
-aliases:
-  - Exotic Options
-  - Nonstandard Options
 parent_directory: Derivatives Market Complete Full/chapters manual
+formatted: 2025-12-21 11:03:25 PM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+   - exotic options
+   - asian options
+   - barrier options
+   - compound options
+   - path dependent options
+secondary_tags:
+   - currency hedging
+   - average price options
+   - knock out options
+   - knock in options
+   - gap options
+   - exchange options
+   - delta hedging
+   - option pricing
+   - risk management
+   - derivative instruments
+   - volatility reduction
 cssclasses: academia
 ---

 # Exotic Options I

-# I. INTRODUCTION
+## I. INTRODUCTION

 Suppose that XYZ Corp., a dollar-based multinational corporation with sizable European operations, has a large monthly inflow of euros that are eventually converted to dollars.
 XYZ is considering the purchase of 1-year put options as insurance against a fall in the euro but is also interested in exploring alternatives.
 In thinking about how to hedge this position, you might reason as follows: "A standard 1-year put option would hedge the firm against the level of the euro on the one day the option expires.
 This hedge would have significant basis risk since the price at expiration could be quite different from the average price over the year.
 Buying a strip of put options in which one option expires every month would have little basis risk but might be expensive.
 Over the course of the year what really matters is the average exchange rate over this period; the ups and downs around the average rate cancel out by definition."